 First thing to consider is the material that the frame of the window is made from.
 Choices include wood, vinyl, aluminum and fibreglass.
 We chose fibreglass frames for several reasons.
 They are long lasting, don’t expand and contract as much as other materials, don’t offgas and have good thermal resistance.
 Vinyl windows weren’t even a consideration, as the PVC is a red-list material for the Living Building Challenge.
 The offgassing of vinyl windows has been pointed out in several studies, and the material expands and contracts considerably as temperatures change, which can strain and eventually ruin the seals in the glazing.
-Plus, the manufacturing of PVC is a very toxic practice.
+Plus, the manufacturing of PVC is a very toxic practice and people who work must be certified, take at look at ISO 9001 cost.
 There are some very good wooden windows made from FSC certified wood, which perform as well as fibreglass windows.
 However, there is more maintenance to ensuring wood windows have a long lifespan that is not required with fibreglass frames.

 Next up to consider is the glazing (glass) portion of the window.
 We chose triple glazing, meaning that there are three panes of glass, with two cavities separating the panes.
 This adds a considerable amount of extra thermal resistance compared to typical double glazed windows.